 A multitude of other styles are available for fans of bird art.
 The late Charley Harper’s “minimal realism”, for example, renders subjects into colorful, geometric shapes.
 Some of his most famous pieces feature the northern cardinal, such as the 1969 painting A Good World, and the 1988 work A Day in Eden (20).
 And then there’s Picasso’s 1911 Cubist masterpiece Le pigeon aux petits pois (“The Pigeon with the Peas”) (21), which employs numerous dynamic sweeps and angles—providing complex but non-naturalistic perspectives of its avian subject.
 The work is a drastic departure of the more lifelike depictions of birds in the paintings of Picasso’s father and instructor Don José Ruiz y Blasco.

 Many artists, especially those who also doubled as naturalists, wanted to portray avian species as realistically as possible in the subjects’ natural habitat.
-John James Audubon’s 19th-century The Birds of America remains the most celebrated of such works.
+John James Audubon’s nineteenth-century The Birds of America remains the most celebrated of such works.
 Of course, naturalistic painting is alive and well today.
 But it’s just one among many styles in which we humans seek to connect with our winged neighbors.

 - Friedmann, H. The Symbolic Goldfinch.
 New York: Pantheon, 1946. pp. 4-5.